The Pruiett Family

 - Brenda Joan, b.
 Oct.
 13, 1964 in San Francisco, Calif.

 William Ellis Pruiett, husband of Erma May (Brown) Pruiett, died on April 23, 1971 in Cincinnati, Ohio.
 Erma May (Brown) Pruiett died on Sept.
 18, 1988 in Cincinnati, Ohio.
-Viola Pruiett, sister of William Ellis Pruiett, died on April 23, 1993.
-Here's a picture of Viola Pruiett from the late 1920s.
-All three are buried in Graceland Memorial Gardens in Milford, Ohio.
+They are buried at Graceland Memorial Gardens in Milford, Ohio alongside other family members.